renatoathaydes/osgiaas/docs/osgiaas-cli.md

 * `prompt` - changes the shell prompt (to use whitespaces, quote the prompt as in `" > "`).
 * `color` - set the default colors of the CLI.
+* `alias` - alias a command with a different name.

 For more information about the commands, type `help <command>` in the CLI itself.